Cxbx-Reloaded/Cxbx-Reloaded/README.md

 ## System Requirements
 ### Minimum
-  * OS: Windows 7+ x64, or x86-64 operating system with Wine.
+  * OS: Windows 7+ x64, or x86-64 Linux with Wine.
 32-bit is not supported.
-    * Wine is not officially supported by us.
+    * MacOS with Wine is known not to work, and BSD-based systems are untested.
+    * Also note that Wine is relatively unstable, and it might break compatibility with Cxbx-Reloaded at any time without warning.
   * GPU: Direct3D 9.0c with Pixel Shader Model 2.x, and Vertex Shader Model 3.0.

 ## Prerequisites